jeremymaya/herokufy-dotnet/README.md

 ### Deploying the web app

 1. Add `Docker Support` by following the steps in [Create a Multi-Container App with Docker Compose](https://docs.microsoft.com/en-us/visualstudio/mac/docker-multi-container?view=vsmac-2019)
-    * It should be compatible with Linux
+    * Your Target OS should should be Linux
 2. Modify the generated `Dockerfile` to work with GitHub Actions and Heroku by following the steps in [Deploying to Heroku from GitHub Actions](https://dev.to/heroku/deploying-to-heroku-from-github-actions-29ej).
     * **IMPORTANT**: Modify the `workflow.yml` file further by adding  a `cd` command to change the current directory to where `Dockerfile` is located before running Heroku CLI commands